Goldsboro Hit and Run Accident Lawyer

 Hit and run accidents are car crashes in which one party fails to stop at the scene and identify themselves.
 Hit and runs are illegal, although the type of charge associated with this crime varies from state to state.
 Sometimes, police can use a license number or traffic camera footage to find the person responsible for the hit and run.
 If so, you may then be able to file a car accident claim against that driver to recover compensation for your injuries and damages.
 Otherwise, you should be able to collect an insurance settlement from your own provider through your uninsured/underinsured motorist policy.

 Hit and run accidents are often even more stressful and confusing than other car crashes.
 After this kind of collision, you may have questions about how to find the driver and get compensation for your personal injuries and losses.
-At the law offices of Riddle & Brantley, LLP, our auto accident lawyers have decades of experience helping auto accident victims in North Carolina.
+At the law offices of Riddle & Brantley, our auto accident lawyers have decades of experience helping auto accident victims in North Carolina.
 A hit and run accident attorney from our law firm can answer your questions and explain your options after this kind of car crash.
-Call us today toll free at (800) 525-7111 or contact us online to schedule your free case evaluation.
+Call us today toll free at (800) 525-7111 or submit the form below to schedule your free case evaluation.
 We are here to help and only get paid when we obtain a recovery on your behalf.

 What are the Laws Concerning Hit and Run Accidents in North Carolina?